Concepts to Reduce Emissions from Locomotives and Railyards

 Contact

-The goal of the regulatory concepts is to accelerate immediate adoption of advanced cleaner technologies for all locomotive operations.
-The Governor recently highlighted the importance of transitioning to zero-emission transportation technology in his Executive Order N-79-20, which calls for 100 percent of off-road vehicles and equipment operations to be zero-emission by 2035.
-CARB is working with industry to create and test zero-emission locomotive technologies.
-As discussed in CARB’s draft Mobile Source Strategy, such technologies are critical to the State’s ability to protect public health, address climate change, and meet both State and federal air quality standards.
+CARB is committed to reducing air pollution to protect public health.
+We encourage industries to reduce their emissions and look forward to continued partnership in these efforts.
+CARB is working with industry to create and test zero‑emission locomotive technologies.
+As discussed in CARBʼs Mobile Source Strategy, such technologies are critical to the Stateʼs ability to protect public health, address climate change, and meet both State and federal air quality standards.
+CARB is also researching technologies and strategies that will support the passenger and freight rail goals discussed in the State Rail Plan.

 Background